Noh Kyung-eun

-Noh Kyung-eun (born March 11, 1984) is a South Korean professional baseball player who is a free agent.
+Noh Kyung-eun (born March 11, 1984) is a South Korean professional baseball pitcher for the SSG Landers of the KBO League.
+He has previously played for the Doosan Bears and Lotte Giants.

 Career

-He represented the Korea national baseball team at the 2013 World Baseball Classic.
+He represented the South Korea national baseball team at the 2013 World Baseball Classic.

 After the end of the 2018 season, he qualified for the FA, but failed to save the team for a year after breaking up with his team.
 Then, he signed with Lotte Giants for two years and 1.1 billion won ahead of the 2020 season.

+Noh was named a KBO All-Star for the first time in his career in 2023.